-While doing my grad work in Education (thesis in Art-Integrated Ed), I developed my first website to share pictures of our firstborn child to our family back in Michigan.
+While doing my grad in the 1990’s, I developed my first website to share pictures of our new baby girl to our family back in Michigan.
 I thought it was pretty cool that you could instantly share information anywhere for all the world to see.
-It was after the birth of our first born that I made the switch from Art to Technology.
+It was then that I made the switch from Art & Education to Technology.

 Learning how information flowed from databases across networks and the internet got me excited about doing more web development and design so I left Frazee to be an independent contractor and explore what was out there.
 It was the dotcom boom.
 I did some e-commerce work and a brief stint at SPAWAR before landing at Medibuy.com, the first real-time, end-to-end e-commerce exchange, where I grew from senior designer to manager to Director of Product Design.
 It was a crazy time of innovation and free sushi lunches.

 After the bust, I joined Mitchell International.
 I started in the Technology Architecture group as a UX Architect then, using what I learned at Medibuy, grew Mitchell’s first UX department.
 Mitchell was a great experience but I wanted to go back out on my again to help other companies grow UX teams.
-Then with the market crash of 2008, I sought shelter as the AVP of UX for Technology Strategy at LPL Financial briefly before settling in at FICO.
+Then with the market crash of 2008, I settled in at FICO.
 At FICO, I took a handful of designers across the US, Europe and Asia and grew FICO a world class enterprise UX department.
-I left FICO to be the VP of Product Strategy and Innovation at a small startup then left to help other organizations with their strategies, processes and operations.
+I left FICO to help other organizations with their strategies, processes and operations.

 That’s my story.